grafana/k6-docs/docs/sources/next/using-k6/scenarios/executors/_index.md

 ---
 title: 'Executors'
-excerpt: 'Executors control how k6 schedules VUs and iterations.
+description: 'Executors control how k6 schedules VUs and iterations.
 Choose the executor to model traffic you want to model to test your services'
 weight: 01
 ---